-In a quiet village of Kent, amid wide-open fields, windy country lanes, and lush vineyards, you’ll find a 15th century weaver’s cottage with an inglenook fireplace, timber frames, and a thatched roof.
+Graham Garrett is the head chef and owner of West House, a Michelin-starred restaurant in Kent, amid wide-open fields, windy country lanes, and lush vineyards, you’ll find a 15th century weaver’s cottage with an inglenook fireplace, timber frames, and a thatched roof.

 The biggest difference to how it was 700 years ago is that Graham Garrett, owner and recent best chef in Kent, is cooking sumptuous dishes in its kitchen.
 Visiting The West House just before it opened for lunch, we talked candidly to Graham about moving out of London, getting home alive on a moped, the truth of locally sourced ingredients, and staying on farmers’ Christmas card lists.

 TRULY: Hi Graham.
 How is today treating you?

 Graham Garrett: Like most days – it’s going all good then you come down in the morning and one of your fridges has gone out and then you’re in trouble.

 I can see why that might be a problem.
 You’re not from round here are you?

 I’m from east London, came to the West House twelve years ago.
 When I was working in London my kids were young and I got to that stage where I wanted to do something for myself.
 Finishing in the kitchen at one in the morning when the trains aren’t running and a cab costs £60, I had to get back and forth in all weathers on a little moped.
 After that I just wanted to do my own thing and I couldn’t afford to do it in London.

 Back then I was working under Richie Corrigan at a restaurant in Chelsea and the property agent was trying to get me to take it on but I knew its worth and didn’t want to be there.
 The agent then said to me, “Why don’t you come out to Kent?” and I said, “Where’s that?”
 He showed me a few pubs around here and we came upon this one.
 It was a little small but I thought we could make it work.